awubshet/awubshet.github.io/blog/parquet_partitions.md

 100.4 G  /parquet_test/mydata.csv
 63.5 G   /parquet_test/mydata.parquet
 ```
-This is a small dataset, but we can see that the parquet format needed about 62% less disk space the smaller dataset, and 37% for the larger dataset (the larger dataset has a UUID column which can't be as effectively encoded and compressed as a column with possible repetitions).
+Even though we are dealing with relatively small datasets, it can be seen that the parquet format requires less disk space than the tsv format.
+We can see that the parquet format needed about 62% less disk space the smaller dataset, and 37% for the larger dataset (the larger dataset has a UUID column which can't be as effectively encoded and compressed as a column with possible repetitions).

 We can partition the data on any one or more of the columns.
 Since we don't know the contents or our data set, let's append a new column with data distribution we control.
 This column will will have the value "GOUP1" or "GROUP2", based on whether the length of the 'prev' column is greater than or less than the median length of that column.